bc3tech/yaap/samples/dotnet/a2a/README.md

 Google's A2A (Agent to Agent) is a concept where one agent can call another agent to perform tasks.
 This is useful when you want to delegate specific tasks to specialized agents.

 The primary add that A2A offers in YAAP is the `AgentCard` model.
 This model effectively replaces the `YaapClientDetail` construct.
 Since A2A is simply a JSON RPC schema, you can couple it with any number of transport layers.
+In fact, one way to start migrating from pure YAAP to A2A is to simply replace `YaapClientDetail` with `AgentCard`.

 However, unlike YAAP, A2A does not provide the concept of introduction.
 So, we merge the two ideas introduce the agent to the orchestrator by sending A2A's `AgentCard` and utilize `a2a-net`'s client construct to make calls back to the agent from within a Semantic Kernel function.